IceHe/lib/snips/books/designing-data-intensive-applications.md

 - _And **median** response time : half your requests return in less than the median, and half your requests take longer than that._
     - _This makes the median a good metric if you want to know how long users typically have to wait…_
     - _The median is also known as the **50th percentile**, and sometimes abbreviated as **p50**._
-- _Strictly speaking, the term “**average**” doesn’t refer to any particular formula,_
+- _\* Strictly speaking, the term “**average**” doesn’t refer to any particular formula,_
     - _but in practice it is usually understood as the arithmetic mean: given n values, add up all the values, and divide by n._

 Percentiles _( 百分位数 )_

-- _Response time thresholds_
+- _Response time thresholds ( 响应时间阈值 )_
     - p95 : _e.g., **if the 95th percentile response time is 1.5 seconds, that means 95 out of 100 requests take less than 1.5 seconds, and 5 out of 100 requests take 1.5 seconds or more.**_
     - p99 / p999 / etc.
     - mean = p50
-- _High percentiles of response times, also known as **tail latencies**, are important because they directly affect users’ experience of the service._
+- _High percentiles of response times, also known as **tail latencies** ( 尾部延迟 / 长尾效应 ), are important because they directly affect users’ experience of the service._

+Service Level Objectives ( SLOs ) _( 服务质量目标 )_ and
-Service Level Agreements ( SLAs )
+Service Level Agreements ( SLAs ) _( 服务质量协议 )_

 - _Percentiles are often used in **service level objectives (SLOs)** and **service level agreements (SLAs)**, contracts that define the expected performance and availability of a service._
     - _e.g.: An SLA may state that the service is considered to be up if it has a median response time of less than 200 ms and a 99th percentile under 1 s ( if the response time is longer, it might as well be down ), and the service may be required to be up at least 99.9% of the time._

 Queueing delays _( 排队延迟 )_